Techguyak/login-signup/README.md

 # login-signup
-+ DB will be connecting soon
++ DB will be connected soon